 The Company's revenues have increased from \$13.5 million for the fiscal year ended April 30, 1994, to \$73.2 million for the most recent fiscal year ended April 30, 1997.
 From May 1, 1994 through April 30, 1997, the Company acquired 44 solid waste collection, transfer and disposal operations.
 Between May 1 and September 30, 1997, the Company acquired an additional 12 of such businesses.
-All of these acquisitions were accounted for under the purchase method of accounting for businesses have been included in the Company's financial statements from the actual dates of acquisition and have materially affected period-to-period comparisons of the Company's historical results of operations.
+All of these acquisitions were accounted for under the purchase method of accounting for business combinations.
+Accordingly, the results of operations of these acquired businesses have been included in the Company's financial statements from the actual dates of acquisition and have materially affected period-to-period comparisons of the Company's historical results of operations.